theAfricanQuant/MachineLearningwithPyTorchandScikit-Learn/chpt1/README.md

+Of course.
+Here is the updated `README.md` that incorporates the Jupyter Notebook implementation, presenting it as an alternative way to run the checks.

+***

 # Python Environment Checker

-This script is a command-line tool designed to verify that a Python environment meets the specific dependency requirements for a project.
+This document details a Python environment checker, available both as a standalone script and as a function to be used within a Jupyter Notebook.
+Its purpose is to verify that a project's environment meets specific dependency requirements.

 It checks two key things:
 1. The version of the Python interpreter.
 2. The versions of several critical scientific computing and data science packages.